MITIH-Dreamlab/JingSpringThing/README.md

 ## Project Overview

 This application transforms a LogSeq personal knowledge base into an interactive 3D graph, viewable in mixed reality.
-It automatically parses pages from a private GitHub repository, processes them via OpenWebUI, and creates a force-directed 3D graph using WebXR and Three.js.
-The processed and raw files are analysed, and JSON metadata is generated for both versions, enabling a comparison of graph nodes and edges.
+It automatically parses pages from a private GitHub repository, and processes them via perplexity API to update and provide additional citations.
+These changes are submitted back to the source repo as PRs.
+It then builds it's own edge linkages between connected nodes, with edges as a function of the bidirectionsl references between any two nodes.
+Both processed and raw files are analysed, and JSON metadata is generated for both versions, enabling a comparison of graph nodes and edges.
+This figure is further nuanced by the richness of the citation and web links in the connected nodes.
+All this is combined into a force-directed 3D graph using WebXR and Three.js.
+The visual graph can be interrogated via Microsoft graphRAG in a text interface.

 Key features include:
 - **3D Visualisation** of knowledge graph nodes and edges
 - **WebXR Compatibility** for immersive exploration
-- **OpenWebUI API Integration** for file pre-processing
+- **Rust calls to Perplexity AI** for file pre-processing
 - **Integration with RAGFlow** for AI-powered question answering
 - **Real-Time Updates** via WebSocket for both client and server
 - **Mandatory GPU Acceleration** on the server-side for graph computations using WebGPU